 In synchronous serial mode, data is transferred on a two-wire serial interface.
-The CC110L provides a clock that is used to set up new data on the data input line or sample data on the data output line.
-Data input (TX data) is on the GDO0 pin.
-This pin will automatically be configured as an input when TX is active.
-The TX latency is 8 bits.
+The CC113L provides a clock that is used to sample data on the data output line.
 The data output pin can be any of the GDO pins.
 This is set by the IOCFG0.GDO0_CFG, IOCFG1.GDO1_CFG, and IOCFG2.GDO2_CFG fields.
 The RX latency is 9 bits.